-I’m always amazed at the misinformation about the Kelvin scale of measuring color temperature.
-On the Internet, a power company stated that the “History of Kelvin temperature originally comes from the incandescent lamp.”
-During the nineteenth century and long before Edison invented the incandescent light, Lord Kelvin (William Thompson) proposed a new temperature scale that was suitable for measuring low temperatures.
-He suggested that absolute zero should be the basis for a new scale.
+I’m amazed at the misinformation about the Kelvin scale for measuring color temperature.
+On the Internet, a power company stated, “History of Kelvin temperature originally comes from the incandescent lamp.”
+Long before Edison invented the incandescent light, Lord Kelvin proposed a new temperature scale suitable for measuring low temperatures, suggesting that absolute zero should be the basis for a new scale.
 His idea was to eliminate the use of negative values that occurred when measuring low temperatures using Fahrenheit or Celsius scales.
-In honor of his contributions the system is called the Kelvin scale and uses the unit “Kelvin” or sometimes “K” as a unit of measurement.
+The system is called the Kelvin scale and uses the unit “Kelvin” or sometimes “K” as a unit of measurement.

-Color Rendering Index (CRI) is a unit of measure defining how well colors are rendered under different lighting conditions and uses a scale from one to one hundred.
+- Color Rendering Index (CRI) is a unit of measure defining how well colors are rendered under different lighting conditions and uses a scale from one to one hundred.
 A low CRI number causes colors to look washed out or take on a different hue, while light sources with a high CRI makes colors look natural and vibrant.